zubeyranwar/Zubeyranwar/README.md

-- 👋 Hi, I’m @Zubeyranwar
+- 👋 Hi, I’m Zubeyr Anwar
-- 👀 I’m interested in cyber security and software development
+- 👀 I’m interested in developing sass products from researching problem statement to deploying final product
-- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on web solution for social problem
+- 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me , you can reach me on my twitter account @zubeyranwar

 <!---